A Train Journey…

-As the train headed Northwards, it got filled.
+As the train chugged Northwards, it slowly got filled.
 People got into our compartment and seated themselves beside us.
 Soon the bags were on our laps and we were rubbing shoulders (literally) with the others.
 Well, that’s part of the experience!!!
 (You can go by car if that’s not your idea of an experience.)
 Anyways daily commuters don’t look out of the window, enjoy the scenery or get excited when a hawker comes selling tea, banana fritters, cutlets, roasted peanuts, comic books and key-chains.
 So, you may find them dozing off even on a seat that’s shared between 6 people or reading a crumpled newspaper or these days with an ear phone on, listening to music or watching you tube.
 No eye contact is maintained or conversation held…it’s the end of another day and this is just another journey.
 The attitude of commuters is generally the same anywhere in the world and probably varies slightly depending on the distance of travel and age of the commuter, gender of the commuter and other commuters.
 Many of our famous Bollywood movies have centered around trains and railway platforms- From Dharmendra in The Burning Train to the Angry young Amitabh Bachchan in Coolie to the romantic Shahrukh Khan in DDLJ to Salman Khan in Bajrangi Bhaijaan.
 The list is endless and the themes too…love, action, drama, the Indian Railway platform provides immense possibilities and Indian viewers love it because they can relate to it.
 It’s simply life!

 Passing by paddy fields, coconut trees, rivers that were overgrown with water plants because of insufficient rain, we reached the little station a km away from home.
 Getting off at the station, it was dark, pitch black, the kind of black night you only see in little towns and villages where city lights do not break the darkness….
 Heading home, satisfied with another memory added to our kitty…I couldn’t help but remember that this was the same train in which a lady had been raped by a disabled man while she sat in the ladies compartment.
 Same train, same time, a few stations after our station on 1/2/2011, on such a pitch black night.
 A lot was promised then to increase security on trains…a lot of channels covered it…a lot of media attention and then ‘Nothing’.